Standard-Unix-Notes/unix-notes/SECURITY.md

 ## Reporting a Vulnerability

 If a vulnerability is found please report this as an ISSUE in the Issues tab.
-If you have a fix ro suggested amendment, please feel free to fork and create a pull-request.
+If you have a fix or suggested amendment, please feel free to fork and create a pull-request.